In this section

 The scenarios are not independent — they form a connected investigation thread.
 The web application compromise in LX5 leads to the privilege escalation in LX6.
 The persistence mechanisms in LX7 are deployed by the attacker who escalated in LX6.
 The lateral movement in LX11 originates from the compromised server in LX4.
 The memory forensics in LX12 reveals the rootkit that was hiding the processes investigated in earlier modules.
 This connected thread mirrors how real investigations develop: you pull one thread and it leads to three more.

 Phase 3 (Operations — LX14 through LX16) converts investigation skills into organizational capability.
 LX14 covers IR reporting and evidence handling — producing the reports that communicate findings to leadership, legal, and regulators.
 LX15 covers detection engineering — converting the investigation findings from Phase 2 into auditd rules and SIEM analytics rules that detect the same attack patterns in the future.
-LX16 covers building Linux IR readiness — the toolkit, the playbook, the tabletop exercises, and the cross-platform integration with your existing Windows and M365 IR programme.
+LX16 covers building Linux IR readiness — the toolkit, the playbook, the tabletop exercises, and the cross-platform integration with your existing Windows and M365 IR program.

 The Northgate Engineering Linux Environment